Everything You Need to Know About Retinol and Its Skin-Care Benefits

 Derms give the lowdown on the superstar anti-aging and anti-acne skin-care ingredient.

-Trendy skin-care ingredients come and go (snail venom, anyone?) but when it comes to tried-and-true, effective options, the same one constantly tops the list—retinol.
+Trendy skin-care ingredients come and go (CBD oil, anyone?) but when it comes to tried-and-true, effective options, there's one that constantly tops the list—retinol.
 With the ability to do everything from stimulating collagen to fighting blemishes, this multitasker is a worthy addition to pretty much anyone's skin-care routine.
-Ahead, answers to six common questions about this important ingredient, straight from derms.
+Ahead, answers to seven common questions about this important ingredient, straight from derms.
+(Another skin-care staple?
+Salicylic acid.)

 What is it, exactly?